Why have one in four fled their homes in CAR?

 Lack of security means that the UN and other agencies are unable to help those in remote areas; schools and hospitals have been looted by the former rebel coalition, Seleka, that took power.
 About 70% of children are no longer going to school, and some are being recruited as soldiers.

-A small regional peacekeeping force deployed to the country about a year ago but was unable to stop the rebel takeover and subsequent chaos.
+A small regional peacekeeping force was unable to stop the rebel takeover and subsequent chaos.
 Rebel leader Michel Djotodia became the first Muslim leader in the mainly Christian country.
-Although he officially disbanded Seleka, the ex-rebels have continued to launch attacks, prompting the emergence of local Christian civilian protection groups known as "anti-balakas".
-Fuelled by ethnic rivalries, the conflict has also now become sectarian in nature.Could it get worse?
+Although he officially disbanded Seleka, its fighters continued to launch attacks, prompting the emergence of local Christian civilian protection groups known as "anti-balakas".
+Fuelled by ethnic rivalries, the conflict has also now become sectarian in nature, with militias targeting Muslim civilians.Could it get worse?

 Added to the mix, the Ugandan rebel movement, the Lord's Resistance Army, is based in the country.Who are the rebels?